How green spaces have taken on a new significance.

 This is at the heart of a significant change in the way society views the natural world, and it gives hope for a stronger desire to right the ecological wrongs that typify the last 300 years of human activity.
 Governments can talk policy, but it is only when mass sentiment insists on a green revolution that change will really come.

 Re-claiming the natural world as a source of joy and nurture is no longer a minority privilege.
 Of course, we can’t all live on a mountain side with clear running streams from which to fish on a lazy afternoon, but more and more people are making positive decisions to make their garden somewhere special.
 This is not a dream, and demand is high.

 And this demand is solid, despite the rising costs (Brexit?
 Ships in Canals?
 Covid?) of many of the raw materials needed in our business.
 Cement has risen in price by 15% in the last year and timber for garden construction by 10%.
 Deliveries for some materials are taking longer to arrive.
 With our regular teams fully employed, it is a challenge to recruit and train additional employees.

 And still demand is high.
 Without falling into the complacency trap, this looks like more than a short term fad.
 Everyone we speak to seems committed to improving their own green spaces.
 And from that it is a small step for more widespread support for a greener, healthier, better future for us all.

 E. Williams Landscapes is a Hampshire based specialist garden design company, expert in creating perfect outdoor spaces.
 They are 5-Star RHS Chelsea Flower Show Award winners, with many accreditations and a reputation for imaginative designs that complement any context.
 They have considerable experience in projects of all sizes, in both commercial and residential settings.
-They’re known for the care they take to achieve outstanding results with gardens both beautiful and practical.
+They’re known for the care they take to achieve outstanding results with gardens which are beautiful, practical and sustainable.